Achraf-saadali/Food-Inspection/README.md

 ## LVIS Fruits & Vegetables Detection Dataset

-The detection model was trained using a filtered subset of the **LVIS (Large Vocabulary Instance Segmentation)** dataset.
+The detection model was trained on a filtered subset of the **LVIS (Large Vocabulary Instance Segmentation)** dataset.

 | Attribute              | Value                                             |
 | ---------------------- | ------------------------------------------------- |